SqrtPapere/ActivityRecognition_DeepLearning/UJAml/README.md

 	- For the first run we need to create the **labelled version of the data** (*takes a while!*):
 		- in multi_input_lstm.py make sure the call to *get_dataset* has **True** arguments:

-		`data, label, sensors = dataset.get_dataset(directory, window, True, True)`
+		`data, label, sensors = dataset.get_dataset(directory, window, False, True)`

         - From now on we can set the second Boolean argument to False:

 		`data, label, sensors = dataset.get_dataset(directory, window, False, False)`

 		- We can set the first Boolean argument to True, if we already did a segmentation with the same *window* parameter:

 		`data, label, sensors = dataset.get_dataset(directory, window, True, False)`